 There are three options to consider.
 The first is to discard it, next is to donate it to a cord blood donation bank, and finally you can choose to save it for family in family bank.
 There are both public and private banks.
 To date, scientific data shows cord blood is still viable after 23 years.
 It could be indefinitely.

-The physicians at Women’s Health and Menopause Center encourage you to review the presentation by ViaCord.
+The physicians at Women’s Health and Menopause Center encourage you to learn more at ViaCord.
 Then, have a conversation with your family and doctor about your decision.
-The presentation above also provides more information.